howerj/forth-cpu/PLAN.md

 ## The Plan

+* CORDIC
+  - Implementing a CORDIC and "advanced" arithmetic module is a *must*.
 * Test Benches!
   - I should make much better test benches, read data from a file, output it to a terminal